-is an office within OSPI that supports strong teaching and learning through the development and implementation of social studies learning standards and OSPI-developed assessments.
+is an office within OSPI that provides guidance for the development and implementation of Washington learning standards and social studies assessments.

 A 0.5 credit in civics is required for students in the graduating class of 2016 and beyond.
 This initiative will support educators in providing strong civic education and assessment.